hope205/linkedin_scraper/article.md

 `https://www.linkedin.com/jobs/search?keywords=Backend%20Developer&location=Canada&geoId=101174742&trk=public_jobs_jobs-search-bar_search-submit&position=1&pageNum=0`

-The URL can be divided into two:

-* The base URL
-* The parameters

-The base URL is usually before the question mark while the parameters come after the question mark.
-Furthermore, you can change the inputs to the parameters to get different results on your webpage.

-Our focus is going to be on the keyword and location parameters.
+We're going to focus on the search parameters, which is the part that goes after '?'.
+The keyword and location parameters are the most important ones for us.

 The job title the user supplies will serve as input to the keyword parameter while the location the user supplies will go into the location parameter.
 Lastly, the geoId parameter will be removed while we keep the other parameters constant.

 We are going to be making changes to our `main.py` file.
 Copy and paste the code below in your `main.py` file.